martinlaxenaire/gpu-curtains/ROADMAP.md

 ## TODO / possible improvements

 - Improve typedoc documentation?
-- Use constants for WebGPU buffers and textures flags/usages?
-Add to options/parameters?
 - Use render bundles?
 Probably not suited to the library tho
 - Use indirect draw calls?
 - Mesh raycasting?